I am your human.

 Thousands of years ago, instead of just foraging, homo sapiens started building individual skills.
-First, we started farming, then, we navigated, fished, build houses, researched and studied the nature and the science behind, traded, wrote and scripted, fought, ruled, and manufactured.
-Agriculture, navigation, and capitalism came on and we started living a domesticated life.
+First, we began farming, then, we navigated, fished, build houses, researched and studied the nature and the science behind, traded, wrote and scripted, fought, ruled, and manufactured.
+Agriculture, navigation, and capitalism came on, and we started living a domesticated life.

 This idea of personal growth and a secure future — how can we be the best and get the best — makes you think all the time.

 Let’ talk about the seven deadly webs that you can unspin.

 The first web is of your doubts around work.

 In the morning, you make me think everything is okay.
 Then as we continue working — since you can’t keep quiet — you make me lose my focus.

 Why do you want me to reconsider my life choices every day?

 Don’t make me question if I am doing the best at the moment.
 Don’t ask if I would ever make a difference or be successful.
 Don’t look at the time constantly.
 Don’t ask if our work is as much fun as we thought it would be.

 You had thought quite a bit to come to these decisions.
 We have to go on while we figure out what works out and what doesn’t.

 Have some faith for neurons’ sake.